AzarashiYifan/yifan_ml_docker_lite/README.md

 ### Running the Docker Container

-After building the image, you can run the Docker container using the following command:
+After building the image, run the Docker container with:

 ```bash
 docker run -p 8888:8888 -v $(pwd)/workdir:/app ml-environment
 ```

-This command does the following:
+This command will:
-- `-p 8888:8888`: Maps port 8888 on your local machine to port 8888 on the container, allowing you to access JupyterLab.
+- Map port 8888 on your local machine to port 8888 on the container, enabling access to JupyterLab.
-- `-v $(pwd)/workdir:/app`: Mounts the `workdir` directory in your current location to `/app` in the container, so you can easily work with your project files.
+- Mount the `workdir` directory at your current location to `/app` in the container, facilitating easy access to your project files.

 ### Accessing JupyterLab

-Once the container is running, you can access JupyterLab by opening your web browser and navigating to:
+Access JupyterLab by navigating to the following URL in your web browser:

 ```
 http://localhost:8888
 ```

-JupyterLab is configured to not require a token for access.
+JupyterLab is set up to not require a token for access.

 ### Installed Packages

-The Docker image comes with the following key packages pre-installed:
+The Docker image includes the following key packages pre-installed:

 - jupyter = "*"
 - python-dateutil = "2.9.0"